Carol Milam-Ogden's Family History for William Freer Milam Sr

 "I wish that I could have known my Father before his bankruptcy.
 There were a lot of times when he and I would be home alone and we would drink his coffee and talk by the hour.
 He was always soft spoken and spoke very slowly."

-Speaking of coffee, Claude liked his strong and was particular how he made it.
+Speaking of coffee, Dod liked his strong and was particular how he made it.
 He insisted on adding cracked egg shells for calcium and a rusty nail for iron to the coffee grounds!
-Claude was fascinated by politics, both state and national, and kept up by avidly reading the local paper and listening to the radio.
+Dod was fascinated by politics, both state and national, and kept up by avidly reading the local paper and listening to the radio.
 Politics was his favorite topic of conversation when we visited of an evening.
 He would sit in his comfortable chair next to the upright piano with his spittoon nearby on the floor; and his son, Freer, would sit on the piano bench.
-Recall that Claude ran for Kanawha County commissioner in 1926.
-They also spoke of ball games heard on the radio.
+Recall that Dod ran for Kanawha County commissioner in 1926.
+They also spoke of ball games but Dod clearly loved politics.

-According to his eldest son, Freer, Claude lived by his personal creed: “live each day so as to not hurt anyone."
+According to his eldest son, Freer, Dod lived by his personal creed: “live each day so as to not hurt anyone."
 Freer said he also tried to live by the same creed.

-After his retirement on Sunday evenings Freer and granddaughter, Carol, would visit Girtha and Claude.
+After his retirement, on Sunday evenings Freer and granddaughter, Carol, would visit Girtha and Dod.
 They would gather in the kitchen where the desserts and snacks would appear.
-One of Claude's favorite desserts was cantaloupe with vanilla ice cream.
+One of Dod's favorite desserts was cantaloupe with vanilla ice cream.
 And he always salted his cantaloupe and also watermelon.
-He liked to mix all the food on his plate together saying: "It's all going to the same place so why keep it separate."
+At dinner, he liked to mix all the food on his plate together saying: "It's all going to the same place so why keep it separate."

 "In the late 1950s Dad ( Freer ) and I would go see Grandma and Grandpa.
 Grandma always had peanut butter, crackers and potato chips for me.
 Grandpa and Dad ( Freer ) ate cantaloupe with salt and ice cream.
 Sometimes there was angel food cake and strawberries.
 I think I loved the chocolate cake."